 We were warned about the altitude change messing with the baby’s ears.
 We were prepared with snacks and drinks.
 We even had a video player installed in our vehicle so that in between the echoing “are we there yets” we could have a few words of adult conversation.
 Your spelling bee proficiency increases greatly when you have small children.
 Better start practicing your spelling now…there is no spell check along the highway.

 We were however unprepared for bathroom tag games.
 You know the ones where a child has to potty but no one else in the car has to until you are ten minutes down the road without a rest stop in sight.
 Oh yes, my children could have been charged with indecent watering of roadside rocks many times.
 We knew they would ask a billion times over the three-day trip if we were there yet.
 We were not prepared for the random yells of the baby who decided to practice his yodeling after everyone else was asleep in the car.
+For all those yet unskilled traveling parents out there here is a list that may be of some use:

 1. Do not hang around to take pictures of your children playing on rocks for an hour.
 Get in the car and drive as fast you can towards the destination.
 Run the kids when you have to stop for gas and potty breaks.